Xiaomi 13 Ultra Review: What Can It Not Do?

 What I disliked:

-We have already reported in detail about MIUI 14 in connection with our Xiaomi 13 Pro review and Xiaomi 13 review.
+We already reported in detail about MIUI 14 in conjunction with our Xiaomi 13 Pro review and Xiaomi 13 review.
 You can also find our first impressions of MIUI 14 on NextPit.
-Therefore, since this review unit is powered by the Chinese ROM, I would like to keep the software part really short here and refer you to the previously linked articles for the feature set and countless screenshots.
+Therefore, I would like to keep the software part really short here and refer you to the previously linked articles for the feature set and countless screenshots.

 Otherwise, MIUI 14 is basically fun to use.
 The interface is colorful and offers numerous options for customization.
 There are small but nice features that make life easier everywhere; such as the ability to extract text from photos.
 Sure, Apple, Samsung, and other smartphone manufacturers also offer that ability, but Xiaomi has largely kept up with the rest of the industry.